GatorGlaciology/GStatSim/README.md

 <img src ="GStat-Sim/Images/GatorGlaciologyLogo-01.jpg" width="100" align = "right">

-# GStat-Sim
+# GStatSim
-GStat-Sim is a Python package specifically designed for geostatistical interpolation and simulation.
+GStatSim is a Python package specifically designed for geostatistical interpolation and simulation.
 It is inspired by open source geostatistical resources such as GeostatsPy and SciKit-GStat.
 The functions are intended to address the challenges of working with datasets with large crossover errors, non-linear trends, variability in measurement density, and non-stationarity.
 These tools are part of our ongoing effort to develop and adapt open-access geostatistical functions.

 In its current state, the demos focus on the geostatistical simulation of subglacial topography.
 However, these protocols could be applied to a number topics in glaciology, or geoscientific problems in general.